The efficiency of resource allocation mechanisms for budget-constrained users: Two-player mechanisms

 and the payment function $p^{\SR}_i(\sss)=s_i/s_{3-i}$ for player $i\in \{1,2\}$ and (non-zero) signal vector $\sss=(s_1,s_2)$.
-Recall that we follow the general conventions from Section~\ref{sec:prelim}; hence, the payments are $0$ when some of the signals is equal to zero.
+By the general conventions of Section~\ref{sec:prelim}, the payments are $0$ when some of the signals are equal to zero.
 Due to the definition of $\gamma$, $\SR$ is a well-defined resource allocation mechanism.
 However, observe that $\SR$ does not belong to class $\calC$ (the allocation function is not concave; see Figure~\ref{fig:allocation-functions}) and the condition $\sss \in \eq(\calG^{\SR}(\sss,1))$ is not guaranteed to be satisfied.
 Next, we will prove an upper bound on the $\lpoa$ of $\SR$.
-The proof follows in a very similar way to the proof of Theorem \ref{thm:E2-PYS-bound} with the exception that it does not provide a tight bound.
+The proof follows in a similar way to the proof of Theorem \ref{thm:E2-PYS-bound}, but it does not provide a tight bound.

 \begin{theorem} The liquid price of anarchy of the $\SR$ mechanism is at most $\gamma \approx 1.529$. \end{theorem}